Mo’Nique Explains How She Landed A Part In Donald Glover’s Adidas Campaign

 Glover previously made headlines after his performance at Coachella.
 The rapper also debuted his film, Guava Island, starring Rihanna as Kofi Novia, Nonso Anozie as Red Cargo, and Letitia Wright as Yara Love, as previously reported by The Inquisitr.

-The film was shot in Havana, Cuba, and tells the story of Glover’s character Deni, who tries to create a meaningful experience for the people of his island.
+The film was shot in Havana, Cuba, and tells the story of Glover’s character Deni, who tries to create a meaningful experience for the people on his island.
 He comes up with the idea to host a music festival but things go awry when a lone gunman starts shooting at the stage during his performance.

 The movie is now available to stream on Amazon with an Amazon Prime membership.